VR-Rathod/Food_Theme/README.md

 # Food Theme WordPress Template

 This is a WordPress theme template designed with a food theme in mind.
 It is created for educational purposes to help users understand how to build and structure a WordPress theme.

+**All Ressource Used As Education Purpose I Don't Anything**

 ## Features